serverless-heaven/serverless-aws-alias/README.md

 and use it there for tagging of log messages.
 Then you see immediately which aliased lambda is the origin.

-Any other use is strongly discouraged.
+Any other use with the further exception of lambda event subscriptions (see below) is strongly discouraged.

 ## Log groups (not yet finished)